John Davis Lodge: Political career

 Lodge was elected as a Republican from Connecticut's 4th congressional district to the 80th and 81st Congresses, serving from January 3, 1947 to January 3, 1951.
+He replaced the retiring Republican Clare Boothe Luce.
 He did not run for a third term in 1950, choosing instead to run for governor of Connecticut in that year's election.
 He ran against incumbent governor Chester Bowles and defeated him in what was described as a "bitter" election, in which Lodge sought to portray Bowles as an extreme left-winger.
 Lodge served as governor from January 1951 to January 1955; he was the first governor of Connecticut to serve after the state's rules were changed to have elections every four years instead of every two.

 He was a delegate to the Republican National Convention from Connecticut in 1952 and 1960.

 Lodge ran for re-election in 1954, but lost to Democrat Abraham Ribicoff.
 Local legend is that the proximate cause of Lodge's defeat was disenchantment on the part of Fairfield County Republicans with the disruption caused by the construction of the Connecticut Turnpike.
 The highway officially was named the Governor John Davis Lodge Turnpike.

 After stepping down as governor, Lodge was appointed United States Ambassador to Spain by President Dwight D. Eisenhower, where he served from January 1955 until the end of Eisenhower's term in office in January 1961.
 Lodge was the national president of the non-profit organization Junior Achievement, Inc. from 1963 to 1964.

 Lodge ran for the U.S. Senate in the 1964 election.
 He won the Republican nomination but lost to incumbent Democratic senator Thomas J. Dodd, 35.34% to 64.66%.
 He served as chairman of the Committee Foreign Policy Research Institute, University of Pennsylvania from 1964 to 1969; delegate and assistant floor leader, Connecticut Constitutional Convention in 1965; United States Ambassador to Argentina, from 1969 to 1973; and United States Ambassador to Switzerland in 1983.